Jerry C. Griffin Sells 529 Shares of Inspire Medical Systems, Inc. (NYSE:INSP) Stock

-Inspire Medical Systems, Inc. (NYSE:INSP – Get Rating) Director Jerry C. Griffin sold 529 shares of the firm’s stock in a transaction on Tuesday, June 20th.
-The stock was sold at an average price of $307.64, for a total value of $162,741.56.
-Following the completion of the transaction, the director now directly owns 6,026 shares of the company’s stock, valued at $1,853,838.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Inspire Medical Systems, Inc. (NYSE:INSP – Free Report) Director Jerry C. Griffin sold 529 shares of Inspire Medical Systems stock in a transaction that occurred on Monday, June 26th.
+The stock was sold at an average price of $315.87, for a total value of $167,095.23.
+Following the completion of the transaction, the director now directly owns 6,497 shares in the company, valued at $2,052,207.39.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

-Inspire Medical Systems (NYSE:INSP – Get Rating) last released its quarterly earnings data on Tuesday, May 2nd.
-The company reported ($0.53) EPS for the quarter, topping the consensus estimate of ($0.70) by $0.17.
-The firm had revenue of $127.90 million for the quarter, compared to the consensus estimate of $120.06 million.
+Inspire Medical Systems (NYSE:INSP – Free Report) last issued its earnings results on Tuesday, May 2nd.
+The company reported ($0.53) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.70) by $0.17.
+The company had revenue of $127.90 million for the quarter, compared to analysts’ expectations of $120.06 million.
 Inspire Medical Systems had a negative return on equity of 10.27% and a negative net margin of 9.35%.
-The company’s quarterly revenue was up 84.3% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.61) earnings per share.
-On average, equities analysts expect that Inspire Medical Systems, Inc. will post -1.18 earnings per share for the current fiscal year.
+Inspire Medical Systems’s quarterly revenue was up 84.3% compared to the same quarter last year.
+During the same period last year, the business earned ($0.61) EPS.
+On average, equities analysts forecast that Inspire Medical Systems, Inc. will post -1.18 earnings per share for the current fiscal year.

 Inspire Medical Systems Company Profile